blazeshomida/blazeshomida/README.md

-# Hi, I'm Blaze Shomida 👋
+# Hey I'm Blaze 👋🏻

-I'm a Front-end Developer based in Hawaii, transitioning from a career in sales to web development.
-I'm passionate about building performant and accessible web applications.
+## About Me

+I'm a self-taught software engineer specializing in performant, scalable web development.
+With expertise in TypeScript, Rust, React, SolidJS, and Next.js, I build clean, maintainable applications while optimizing performance.
+Recently, I’ve been focusing on developing libraries and tooling to enhance workflows and improve developer experience.
+My background in sales and mentorship strengthens my problem-solving and communication skills, enabling me to create intuitive, user-centric solutions.
+I’m always learning, exploring new patterns, and refining my approach to modern web development.

 <div align="center">